akshyareghunath/AkshyaReghunath/README.md

 ---

 ## 🎯 Career Goal
-To secure an entry-level **Data Analyst** role where I can apply data skills to solve real business problems and grow in analytics.
+To secure a **Data Analyst** role where I can apply data skills to solve real business problems and grow in analytics.

 ---